eudoxia0/eudoxia0.github.io/article/_posts/2024-01-02-thoughts-llm-agents.md

 And so people think: I want to build an agent that is equally general, therefore, I should build a general architecture.
-And they go on to build an architecture that looks like every diagram from a cognitive science paper: there's a long term memory, a short term memory, a central executive, sensors, effectors (function calls).
+And they go on to build an architecture that looks like every diagram from a cognitive science paper: there is a small number of very large, very general components.
+There is a long term memory, a short term memory, a central executive, sensors, effectors (function calls).
 It's very general, very abstract, and very underconstrained.

 These architectures never work.
 Compare Copilot: there's a huge software layer that converts file context and repository context into a prompt, to generate a completion.
-It's not general, it doesn't have a general-purpose vector database for RAG, or a tree of recursively broken-down subtasks.
+It's not general, it doesn't have a general-purpose vector database for RAG, or a tree of recursively broken-down, priority-weighted subtasks.
 It's _specific_ and _overconstrained_.
 It can't write free verse, but it improves my programming productivity by like 40%.
+Because it does _the one thing_.

 Maybe LLMs work best as "magic functions calls": performing some narrow, concrete, specific, overconstrained, supervisable task.
 Not writing a program